Skip to main content

 }

-If you don't do this, ts-rest will still work, but you may face performance issues #162
+If you don't enable strict mode, ts-rest will still work, but you may face performance issues #162

 // contract.ts